kluctl/www-kluctl.io/content/en/docs/reference/kluctl-project/_index.md

 ## Allowed fields

 Please check the sub-sections of this section to see which fields are allowed at the root level of `.kluctl.yaml`.

-## Separating kluctl projects and deployment projects

-As seen in the `.kluctl.yaml` documentation, deployment projects can exist in other repositories then the kluctl project.
-This is a desired pattern in some circumstances, for example when you want to share a single deployment project with multiple teams that all manage their own clusters.
-This way each team can have its own minimalistic kluctl project which points to the deployment project and the teams clusters configuration.

-This way secret sources can also differ between teams and sharing can be reduced to a minimum if desired.